Brenda-mwaura/Tabibu-Health-Care-App/README.md

 - In addition, many patients are unaware of the small clinics around them and end up going to public hospitals, where the queues are long and waiting times can be deadly.
 In fact, according to a study by the Kenya National Bureau of Statistics, over 50% of patients who die while seeking medical services in public hospitals do so while waiting in line
 - Moreover, patients in Kenya face additional challenges due to the lack of access to their medical records.
 The current system used in hospitals is paper-based, and hospitals retain all patient records in a file.
 This makes it difficult for patients to transfer their medical records to other hospitals or clinics, and it can be a tedious process for hospitals to manage these records, leading to lost or misplaced files.
 Additionally, there are no public hospitals in rural areas, and many small clinics in these regions are unknown to patients.
 This forces patients to travel long distances to access medical services, which can be a burden for those with limited resources.
 - Lastly, many small clinics in Kenya close each year due to lack of patients.
 This is a significant concern for hospitals, clinics, and patients, as it can lead to a decrease in the availability of medical services in certain areas.
-In light of these challenges, there is an urgent need to find innovative solutions that can help patients access medical services more efficiently and effectively.

 ## Problem

 - Patients in Kenya face multiple challenges when seeking medical care, including long queues and limited access to quality medical services at public hospitals, lack of access to medical records, and limited awareness of small clinics in their localities.
 These problems lead to delays in treatment, misdiagnosis, and potential loss of life, as well as added costs and inconvenience for patients who must travel long distances to receive medical care.